 - 1/2 cup cream sherry

-How To Make Sherry Tea Cakes and Glaze
+How To Make Sherry Tea Cakes and Glaze Recipe

-- Prep for the Cakes: Preheat the oven to 350 degrees F. Line two 12-cup muffin tins with paper muffin cup liners.
+- Prep for the cakes: Preheat the oven to 350 degrees F. Line two 12-cup muffin tins with paper muffin cup liners.

-- Bake the Tea Cakes: Spoon the batter into the prepared muffin cups, filling each one about two-thirds full.
+- Bake the tea cakes: Spoon the batter into the prepared muffin cups, filling each one about two-thirds full.
 Bake for 18 minutes, or until the tops are light golden brown and a toothpick inserted into the center comes out clean.

-- Glaze and Garnish: Once the cakes are completely cool, use a small spatula or a butter knife to spread the sherry glaze over the top of each one.
+- Glaze and garnish: Once the cakes are completely cool, use a small spatula or a butter knife to spread the sherry glaze over the top of each one.
 Let the glaze set for a few minutes, then place a single sugared pink rose petal on top of each cake for decoration.

 Recipe Tips